psadmin-io/rundeck-oci-nodes-plugin/README.md

 * Hostname will be the private IP address from the primary VNIC
     * Unless an `Override VNIC Tag` is specified
 * Username will be the same for all nodes
+* The OCI Tag namespace `rundeck` is used for setting node attributes (configurable)

 # Setup
 * Download a release zip file from GitHub and place in `$RD_BASE/libext`